keu/docs/learn/example-ms-teams-callback.md

 6. Run your DAG.
 Any failed task will trigger the `failure_callback` function which sends a notification message in your MS Teams channel.

-By following the steps above you can configure a callback function to send notifications to your MS Teams channel for any task that fails in a specific DAG.
-Other pre-built callback functions are available in the files copied from the `include` folder of [this repository](https://github.com/astronomer/cs-tutorial-msteams-callbacks) and can be modified to customize the notification message.
+The `include` folder of [this repository](https://github.com/astronomer/cs-tutorial-msteams-callbacks) also contains callback functions for other triggers in addition to the failure callback shown here.
+You can modify any of the functions to customize the notification message.
 To learn more about all available callback parameters see [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).

 ![Notification](/img/examples/example-ms-teams-callback-task-fail-teams-msg.png)